croct-tech/plug-js/docs/quick-start.md

 > Never use guessable attributes as an identifier, such as email, phone, or incremental IDs.
 Instead,
 > we strongly recommend using a cryptographically-secure UUID v4 generator.

+## Next steps

+That's it!
+You have now the basics of how to use the Croct SDK.

+If you want to learn more about Croct SDK, check out the other sections in the [documentation](../README.md#documentation).
+And if you faced any problems experimenting with the SDK, you can look for answers at the [troubleshooting]troubleshooting.md) section.